nouvakis/online-cv/README.md

 #### Foreign languages

-1. B2 certificate in English
+1. B2 certificate in English - MICHIGAN
-2. B1 certificate in German
+2. B1 certificate in German - GOETHE-INSTITUT

+#### Hobbies
+Scout (Volunteering)
+  from 09/2006 to 06/2017 - Girl scout
+  from 09/2017 to 08/2019 - Scoutmaster in Corfu
+  from 09/2019 still - Scouutmaster in Drama

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/p17nouv/cv/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.